Robert Baird McClure: Retirement

-In 1979, at age 78, he settled down in Toronto, but was a frequent public speaker, averaging 15 speeches a month.
+In 1979, at age 78, McClure settled down in Toronto, but was a frequent public speaker, averaging 15 speeches a month.
 He also led annual tourist groups to some of his former locations in China, India, the Burma Road, and Borneo.
+The McClure Fund continued to receive money, and McClure tried to keep abreast of the latest medical developments in the missionary field so that money could be used most efficiently.

 At age 90, he was diagnosed with inoperable pancreatic cancer, and died on November 9, 1991.